 The Developer Journey

-While one Rollbar developer had previous experience with the Webex Teams documentation, the actual process of submitting their creations to Cisco was new to all.
+While one Rollbar developer had previous experience with the Webex documentation, the actual process of submitting their creations to Cisco was new to all.

 How did it all go?
 Consider Crippa’s one word summary: “Frictionless.”

 From start to finish, it took Rollbar about a month to create both their bot and their integration.
 The prototype itself, however, took just a week.
-Francesco was especially impressed with the functionalities of Webex Teams bots, specifically noting how they cannot read user messages.
+Francesco was especially impressed with the functionalities of Webex bots, specifically noting how they cannot read user messages.
 That’s especially important for their customers who sometimes handle sensitive information, like those in the hypothetical human resources software company example above.

 We can’t wait to see what the Rollbar team will roll out next.
-Currently, they’re focusing on building more solutions that leverage the real-time collaboration capabilities of the Webex Teams platform.
+Currently, they’re focusing on building more solutions that leverage the real-time collaboration capabilities of the Webex platform.
 Stay tuned!